LivabilityCalc

 Household Budget Context

-LivabilityCalc uses local household income as a place-side benchmark for housing burden and home-price-to-income context.
-It is an input for feasibility, not a salary recommendation.
+LivabilityCalc uses local household income as a benchmark for housing burden and home-price-to-income context.
+It helps show what typical budget pressure looks like in a place before you layer in your own household assumptions.

 Rent Burden = Typical Monthly Rent × 12 / Local Median Household Income